-Sanders Thompson currently leads the School's Diversity, Equity and Inclusion Committee, as well as co-directs the Center for Community Health Partnership and Research at the Institute for Public Health at Washington University, an associate member of the Siteman Cancer Center, and a faculty affiliate of the Department of African and African-American Studies, as well as the Interdisciplinary Program in Urban Studies.
+Sanders Thompson currently leads the School's Diversity, Equity and Inclusion Committee, as well as co-directs the Center for Community Health Partnership and Research at the Institute for Public Health at Washington University.
+She is also is an associate member of the Siteman Cancer Center and a faculty affiliate of the Department of African and African-American Studies.
+She teaches courses in human diversity, disparities and mental health.

 Enter the ID of news stories you need